 Agent commands.
-Your AI agent uses MCP nodes in workflows.
-You manage MCP servers with pflow mcp commands.
+Your AI agent uses this node in workflows.
+You manage the MCP servers that provide these tools with

 - Add an MCP server with